RashFlygon/ShowSpeed-Extension/README.md

 - the base Speed stat on a set
 - the current Speed value on a set

-ShowSpeed will display common benchmarks like positive-nature max Speed, neutral max Speed, unboosted Speed, and any enabled boost sections.
+ShowSpeed will display common benchmarks like positive-nature max Speed, neutral max Speed, unboosted Speed, and any enabled speed modifier sections.

 ### 4. Use the Speed creep tool
 Inside a set: